Koreans put garlic in everything from soups and stews to side dishes and marinades.

 Quick Summary

-• Koreans eat garlic raw, roasted, pickled, or fermented.
+- Koreans eat garlic raw, roasted, pickled, or fermented.
 They use it whole, sliced, and minced.
 Pretty much every way possible!

-• Koreans have been eating so much garlic according to their foundation myth.
+- Koreans have been eating so much garlic according to their foundation myth.

-• Koreans love garlic because it has a bold, aromatic flavor while adding depth to dishes.
+- Koreans love garlic because it has a bold, aromatic flavor while adding depth to dishes.

-• We also eat black garlic (aged garlic) and raw garlic to be healthy!
+- We also eat black garlic (aged garlic) and raw garlic to be healthy!

 According to Garlic Consumption by Country 2024 by World Population Review, South Korea ranked second, with a per capita consumption of 13.66 pounds (6.2 kg) of garlic.

-(I’m actually surprised and a little disappointed that we weren’t ranked first!)
+I’m actually surprised and a little disappointed that we weren’t ranked first!

-1. Garlic in Korean Foundation Myth
+1. Garlic Is a Legendary Ingredient in Korean Foundation Myth

 Garlic has been used in Korea for centuries, dating back to ancient times.